chrplr/openlexicon/datasets-info/README-how-to-install-a-new-database.md

 To make the database accessible in openlexicon:

 1. Modify the [openlexicon app](http://github.com/chrplr/openlexicon/app.R) that will use this database (issue a pull request).
+More specifically, update the [loadingDatasets.R file](http://github.com/chrplr/openlexicon/www/data/loadingDatasets.R) by adding your dataset id to the vector dataset_ids.
+**Note**: ideally, the id of your dataset must match the filename of your rds and json files (e.g., Lexique383, Lexique383.json, Lexique383.rds).
+If this is not the case, you may add in ex_filenames_ds the correspondance between your dataset id and a vector containing your json and rds files in that order (e.g., 'Manulex-Lemmes' = c('Manulex', 'Manulex-Lemmes')).

 2. Connect to the lexique server by ssh and run:

         cd ~chrplr/shiny-server
         git pull